liulei/volks2/README.md

 - Single pulse search, multiple baselines match and localization with no extra software dependent.
 - Full parellelization (with `mpi4py`) and GPU support (with `PyTorch` and `CuPy`).
 Optimized for multiple nodes GPU clusters.

-The whole pipeline has been extensively tested with EVN observation `el060`.
+The whole pipeline has been extensively tested with the data of EVN observation `el060`.

 ## Acknowledgement
 The development of this pipeline is supported by the National Science Fundation of China (No. 11903067).